 Checking email is another way you might be reacting to your day instead of proactively approaching it.
 If you are in and out of your emails all day, scanning through their subject lines and cherry picking which ones to open and respond to, you are being anything but efficient.
 Instead of checking your emails and living in your inbox, process your emails!
 Successful processing involves making a decision upon opening each and every email and it works to maintain control of your inbox!

 2. Running Yourself Into The Ground

 Start practicing guilt-free self-care to nourish your mind, body, and soul.
 Make sleep a priority.
-When you don’t get enough sleep, it affects your ability to think, energy, and mood which all affect your productivity.
+When you don’t get enough sleep, it affects your energy, mood, and ability to think which all affect your productivity.
 Commit to getting enough sleep each night, which is seven to nine hours for most people.
 That might mean eating dinner earlier, not drinking caffeine after 5pm, and turning off screens by 8pm, but it’s worth it!